 |

-| USB-to-UART Interface Module, DIP24, no USB connector | | + | US$29.00 | | Serial Cable, 6ft., DB9 M/F | | + | US$6.00 | | USB 2.0 Cable, 6ft., A-Male / B-Male | | + | US$6.00 | | Power Supply 3-12V DC, U.S. plug, 6 connection tips | | + | US$11.00 | | Power Supply 3-12V DC, US/UK/Euro/AU Plugs, 100-240VAC | | + | US$13.00 | | Ethernet Module for PVK40 PIC Development Board | | + | US$60.00 | | Ethernet Cable, CAT5E 350MHz Unshielded, 7ft. | | + | US$3.60 | | Ethernet Crossover Cable, CAT5E 350MHz Unshielded, 5ft. | | + | US$7.00 | | Atmel ATmega64 AVR Module for PVK40 Development Board | | + | US$57.00 | | PIC18F4423-I/P Microcontroller, 40 DIP, 16k Flash, 12-bit ADC | | + | US$7.45 |
+| Serial Cable, 6ft., DB9 M/F | | + | US$6.00 | | USB 2.0 Cable, 6ft., A-Male / B-Male | | + | US$6.00 | | Power Supply 3-12V DC, U.S. plug, 6 connection tips | | + | US$11.00 | | Power Supply 3-12V DC, US/UK/Euro/AU Plugs, 100-240VAC | | + | US$13.00 | | Ethernet Crossover Cable, CAT5E 350MHz Unshielded, 5ft. | | + | US$7.00 | | Ethernet Cable, CAT5E 350MHz Unshielded, 7ft. | | + | US$3.60 | | Atmel ATmega64 AVR Module for PVK40 Development Board | | + | US$57.00 |

 | |